-Before the construction of Glen Canyon Dam there was a small stream that carved a canyon, and drained into the Colorado River just south of the Utah state line.
+Before the construction of Glen Canyon Dam, a small stream carved a canyon and drained into the Colorado River just south of the Utah state line.
 It was called Wahweap Creek, and it flowed from the high Grand Staircase area, down past badlands, hoodoos, and cliffs, and eventually joined with the Master Stream below towering and ominous Sentinel Rock.
-Before Wahweap Creek carved its deep gorge, there was a tall pillar of what would later be called Page Sandstone jutting out from the north side of the creek.
+Before Wahweap Creek carved its deep gorge, there was a tall pillar of what would later be called Page Sandstone jutting out from the creek's north side.
 This was Lone Rock, a prominent landmark in the Wahweap low country.
 Cowboys from Kanab and Panguitch would carve their names and brands at its base, as would Navajos and pioneers who had made the crossing of the Colorado.
-But Wahweap in Paiute means "bitter water" - so called for the creek's alkali taste.
+But Wahweap in Paiute means "bitter water" - so-called for the creek's alkali taste.
 It would be a fitting name.
 A few miles downstream from the confluence of Wahweap and the Colorado, the United States Bureau of Reclamation was working on building a huge concrete structure - Glen Canyon Dam.

 Once the dam began to back up water, Wahweap Creek was inundated for its lower 12 miles.
 Gone was Sentinel Rock and the deep Wahweep Gorge.
-The base of Lone Rock, with its place in history, would be covered by the lapping waves.
+With its place in history, the base of Lone Rock would be covered by the lapping waves.
 Wahweap Creek has been replaced between Big Water and the main channel of the Colorado by Wahweap Bay.

 There are three main put-ins.
 The first is the Main Marina launch ramp.
 This is the busiest, and launching a kayak here amid the houseboats and other large vessels can be intimidating or downright hazardous.
 This is the closest launch point to the main channel in Wahweap Bay.